ku-plrg/ku-plrg.github.io/index.md

 {:.success}

-Our research goal is to help developers design and implement high-quality software using diverse _programming languages_ and _software engineering_ tehnologies.
+Our research goal is to help developers design and implement high-quality software using diverse _programming language_ technologies.

 Especially our research interests are as follows:
 - **program analysis** for automatically understanding program behaviors and